Updated: 2 days ago

-Did you know that the Cares Act provides that you can take a $300 charitable deduction starting in 2020 even if you do NOT itemize your deductions?
+Did you know that the Cares Act provides that you can take a $300 charitable deduction in 2021 even if you do NOT itemize your deductions?
 So, what this means is, if you make a donation of $300 to a qualified charity and you take the standard deduction of $24,800 for joint filing, you can deduct $25,100 on your tax return without having to itemize your deductions.
+For the 2021 tax year, the charitable deduction is even better, at least for those who file a joint return.
+For 2020, the charitable limit was $300 per “tax unit” – meaning that those who are married and filing jointly can only get a $300 deduction.
+For the 2021 tax year, however, those who are married and filing jointly can each take a $300 deduction, for a total of $600.
+The $300 charitable deduction remains the same for single filing in 2021.

 In addition, for those who itemize their deductions, to encourage donations to charities, the CARES Act of 2020 increases the previous maximum 60% of adjusted gross income (AGI) charitable contribution limit to 100% of adjusted gross income (AGI) limit for 2020.
 Therefore, for this 2020 tax year, Individuals may deduct qualified contributions of up to 100 percent of their adjusted gross income on their tax report.
 Contributions that exceed that amount can carry over to the next tax year.

-Here is the link to this information on the irs.gov website: https://www.irs.gov/newsroom/how-the-cares-act-changes-deducting-charitable-contributions
+Here is the link to this information on the IRS website: https://www.irs.gov/newsroom/how-the-cares-act-changes-deducting-charitable-contributions

 If you are looking for a qualified charity, please consider Perpetual Care, a 501(c)(3) nonprofit organization. https://www.perpetualcare.org/donate-now